Badgerati/Pode/README.md

 Then navigate to `http://127.0.0.1:8000` in your browser.

+## Features

+* Cross-platform via PowerShell Core
+* Listen on IP address or host name
+* Support for HTTP, HTTPS, TCP and SMTP
+* Host REST APIs, Web Pages, and Static Content
+* Multiple thread support for incoming requests
+* Inbuilt template engine, with support for third-parties
+* Async timers for lightweight repeatable processes
+* Async scheduled tasks using cron expressions for larger processes
+* Supports logging to CLI, Files, and custom loggers to other services like LogStash, etc.
+* Cross-state variable access across multiple runspaces
+* Optional file monitoring to trigger internal server restart on file changes
+* Ability to allow/deny requests from certain IP addresses and subnets
+* Basic rate limiting for IP addresses and subnets
+* Generate/bind self-signed certificates, and signed certificates on Windows
+* Middleware and sessions on web servers
+* Authentication on requests, which can either be sessionless or session persistent

 ## Build Your First App

 Below is a quick example of using Pode to create a single REST API endpoint to return a JSON response.
 It will listen on a port, create the route, and respond with JSON when `http://localhost:8080/ping` is hit: